Tea-n-Tech/professional-python/1-package-management/README.md

 There are multiple ways how to create and manage python packages.
 It is important to know that this topic is not just about deploying a package.
-It is also about managing the package which includes a professional development environment.
+It is also about managing the development environment.

-- Develop in a python virtual environment
-  - Higher level of reproducibility
-  - Avoids dependency version issues with other projects of yours
-  - Ensures your development and automated testing setup are identical which greatly helps with debugging
+Why are they closely interconnected?

+Because during development we want to have:

+- A clean and identical development environment for every developer
+- Everyone installing the package to have the same dependencies so debugging is easier
+- Ensure automated testing also uses the same environment
-- Build and upload the package to [pypi]
+- Build and upload the package with well-defined dependencies

 Consequently, the development environment and package management are closely connected.